-Children are to be encouraged to check their work for accuracy and to ensure it represents their best effort before they ask anyone else to read it and mark it.
+Where appropriate, children are to be encouraged to check their work for accuracy and to ensure it represents their best effort before they ask anyone else to read it and mark it.
 They should be taught the process of checking work.